France extends COVID-19 booster shots to all adults | Health

 France extends COVID-19 booster shots to all adults

+Earlier, the EU's drug regulator approved the use of Pfizer-BioNTech's COVID vaccine for 5 to 11-year-olds as Europe fights a spike in infections.
+Booster shots will become a requirement for a valid health pass, which is needed in France to enter restaurants, cafes, cinemas and museums, among other public venues, Veran said.

-France said on Thursday it would make COVID-19 booster shots available to all adults, toughen rules on wearing face masks and ramp-up health pass checks as it seeks to curb a fifth wave of infections that risks undermining its economic recovery.
-The number of infections is doubling every 11 days in France but officials said there was no need to follow European countries such as Austria that have reimposed lockdowns.
+France said on Thursday it would make COVID-19 booster shots available to all adults, toughen rules on wearing face masks and ramp up health pass checks as it seeks to curb a fifth wave of infections that risks undermining its economic recovery.
+The number of infections is doubling every 11 days in France but officials said there was no need to follow Austria's example of reimposing a lockdown.

-Earlier, the Haute Autorite de Sante (HAS) health regulator gave its backing to a widening of the booster campaign.
-"We still have our fate in our hands," Veran said, urging people to exercise prudence and respect social distancing rules.
+Booster shots are currently available only to over-65s and to those with underlying health issues.
+France currently holds about 25 million doses, enough to accelerate the booster campaign, Veran said.
+Earlier, France's health regulator (HAS) backed a widening of the campaign.

-France reported over 30,000 new infections for a second day in a row on Wednesday, a sequence unseen since end-April.
+France reported over 30,000 new infections for a second consecutive day on Wednesday, a sequence unseen since late April.
 The seven-day moving average of daily new cases - which evens out reporting irregularities - stands at a three-month high of 21,761 and has almost quadrupled in a month.

-Veran also said he would ask the HAS and medical ethics committee to examine whether children aged 5 to 11 should be able to get vaccinated.
-Any vaccination programme for young children would not begin before 2022, Veran added.
-Earlier on Thursday, the EU's drug regulator approved the use of Pfizer-BioNTech's COVID vaccine for 5 - 11-year-olds, paving the way for them to be given a first shot as Europe fights a spike in infections.
+Veran said he would ask the HAS and medical ethics committee to examine whether children aged 5 to 11 should be vaccinated.
+Any programme for such children would not begin before 2022.
+Earlier, the EU's drug regulator approved the use of Pfizer-BioNTech's COVID vaccine for 5 to 11-year-olds as Europe fights a spike in infections.

-Booster shots will become a requirement for a valid health pass, which is required in France to enter restaurants, cafes, cinemas and museums, among other public venues, Veran said.
-Putting more pressure on people not yet vaccinated, Veran said PCR tests would only be valid for one day - instead of 72 hours currently.
-A health pass shows proof of full vaccination or of a negative COVID test.
+Booster shots will become a requirement for a valid health pass, which is needed in France to enter restaurants, cafes, cinemas and museums, among other public venues, Veran said.
+The pass shows proof of full vaccination or a negative COVID test.
+After Veran's announcement, vaccination bookings soared, causing medical appointments app Doctolib to freeze.
+At 1615 GMT, the app gave a waiting time of more than 30 minutes to book a vaccination.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)